Press release

 "Youth Art for the Earth has been a remarkable journey of creativity, learning, and collaboration," said Nebojša Glišić, YAFE Project Coordinator on behalf of lead partner Fund B92.
 "We engaged 120 young people across three countries to explore the vital intersections of art and environmental activism, and we’ve transformed urban spaces into vibrant expressions of hope and change."

-Imagining their city 50 years into the future, students from Bor Technical School collaborated with artist Maja Stojanović Zmaja to create a mural addressing themes of recycling and species protection.
+Students at Bor Technical School collaborated with artist Maja Stojanović Zmaja to create a mural addressing recycling and species protection.
+The workshops challenged students to imagine their city 50 years into the future.

 "After this workshop, I’m much more aware of how much we’re harming our planet.
-I used to have a neutral opinion about everything, like pollution levels, the state of our planet.
 I knew it was bad, but I thought I had no influence.
-Now, I realize that I do have a voice, and every voice is important," said school pupil Sara Jovanović, who participated in the Pančevo workshops and murals.
+Now, I realize that I do have a voice, and every voice is important," said participant Sara Jovanović in Pančevo.

-Amid severe air quality challenges, students in Montargis tackled the issue of pollution with street artist Atma.
-The resulting mural, situated near a major highway, emphasizes the importance of clean air and eco-friendly habits.
+In Montargis, students tackled air pollution with street artist Atma, creating a mural near a major highway to emphasize the importance of clean air and eco-friendly habits.

 "Art has shown me the power of conveying messages.
 Workshops like this are invaluable for spreading awareness," said Liaam, a student at the school.